hohjanna/week1-assignment/README.md

-"Talent Program: My first project learning about Ally and Pug"
+"Talent Program: My first project learning about BEM and CSS"